Consumer-friendly electronic payments

-The Council has developed a joint statement of principles with other members of the Canadian Consumer Initiative to help guide its representation of consumers:
+The Council has developed a joint statement of principles along with other consumer groups to help guide its representation of consumers:

 Principles for a reform